 Buying a used car without an inspection.
-If you buy a used car that's out of warranty, we strongly recommend an inspection by a trusted mechanic.
+Buying a used car without having it inspected is a common mistake among first time shoppers.
+If you buy a used car that’s out of warranty, we strongly recommend an inspection by a trusted mechanic.
 Any reasonable seller should let you take the car to a mechanic or make the sale contingent on a third-party inspection.
-There's only so much the average shopper can tell from vehicle history reports and a test drive.
-Mechanics can test engine compression, inspect the underbody and detect drivetrain issues that aren't readily apparent.
+There’s only so much the average shopper can tell from vehicle history reports and a test drive.
+Mechanics can test engine compression, inspect the underbody and detect drivetrain issues that aren’t readily apparent.
 A good inspection can save you from buying a lemon — or at least give you some more negotiating leverage.
 These inspections typically cost around $100.

 In the market for a “cheap” car?
 Find cars priced at $6,000 or less near you.

 Cars.com’s Editorial department is your source for automotive news and reviews.
 In line with Cars.com’s long-standing ethics policy, editors and reviewers don’t accept gifts or free trips from automakers.
 The Editorial department is independent of Cars.com’s advertising, sales and sponsored content departments.